• Skip to main content

 John Thrasher

-John Thrasher became the 15th president of Florida State University in November 2014 following a successful career as a state legislator, businessman, lawyer and lobbyist.
+Following a successful career as a state legislator, businessman, lawyer and lobbyist, John Thrasher became the 15th president of Florida State University in November 2014 and served until his retirement on August 15, 2021.
 As president, Thrasher focused his efforts on elevating FSU’s reputation as a preeminent research institution and led the university to recognition as one of the nation’s Top 20 public universities.
 In addition, he presided over a $1 billion fundraising campaign, advanced the university’s academic and research mission, championed diversity and inclusion, and welcomed the best and brightest students in the university’s history.

 Thrasher’s political career began in 1986 when he was elected to the Clay County School Board where he served as vice chairman, then chairman.
 He then became a state representative in 1992, and was re-elected without opposition in 1994, 1996 and 1998.
 Thrasher was unanimously elected as the speaker of the Florida House of Representatives in 1998.
 He was a key supporter of legislation that brought funding to the development of FSU’s College of Medicine.
 He also served as chair for the Republican Party of Florida in 2010.
 He was elected to the Florida Senate in 2009 and subsequently re-elected.
 He served in the Senate until he was named president of FSU in 2014.
 From 2001 to 2005, Thrasher was the first chair of Florida State University’s Board of Trustees.